-For example, the directory /HDF/2001/152 contains all the tiles (named with the convention explained in 3.1) of the product for June 2001.
+For example, the directory /Collection51/HDF/2001/182 contains all the Collection 5.1 tiles (named with the convention explained in 3.1) of the product for July 2001.

-4.2.2 Geotiff files
+4.2.2 Geotiff files and Shapefiles

 The file system on the ftp server is structured to organize the data hierarchically by window, and then by year.
-All the data for the same window from the same year is located in a directory identified as:
+All the data for the same window from the same year is located (for Geotiff files and shapefiles, respectively) in a directory identified as:

-• /TIF/WinXX/YYYY/
+- /Collection51/TIF/WinXX/YYYY/ - /Collection51/SHP/WinXX/YYYY/